National Museum of Modern Art Zagreb Croatia

 Banovina of Croatia

-In 1939, Banovina of Croatia – a province of the Kingdom of Yugoslavia – purchased Vranyczany Palace.
-They made the renovations to accommodate an art gallery.
+In 1939, Banovina of Croatia – a Kingdom of Yugoslavia province – purchased Vranyczany Palace.
+They made needed renovations to accommodate an art gallery.

 Artists on Artists